t-mercier/42_cpp/memo.md

 *The prefix increment* (++x) increases _v and then returns the current object.
 It's implemented as a member function that takes no arguments and returns a reference to the current object.
 *The postfix increment* (x++) increases _v but returns the old value of the current object.
 It's implemented as a member function that takes an int argument (which is ignored) and returns a new Fixed object.

+/*

+int to fixed -> left bit shift by fractional bits _f fixed to int -> right bit shift by fractional bits _f fixed to float -> divide 2, raised to the power of the fractional bits to obtain the floating-point representation of the fixed-point value.

+The << operator is overloaded as a friend function of the Fixed class.
+It takes two parameters:
+- std::ostream& os -> the output stream (std::cout in this case)
+- const Fixed& fixed -> the Fixed object to insert into the output stream.
+Inside the operator<< function, we convert the _value member of the Fixed object to a floating-point representation by dividing it by 2 raised to the power of the _fractional_bits.
+This gives the equivalent floating-point value.
+Then, we insert this value into the output stream os.

+With this operator overload, we can use std::cout << fixedObject to insert the floating-point representation of the Fixed object into the output stream and print it to the console.

+*/